tschudin/vossbol/README.md

-# vosbbol - a demo of voice-over-tinySSB-over-LoRa
+# vossbol - a demo of voice-over-tinySSB-over-LoRa

 August 2022